TUDelft-MUDE/teacher/book/book.md

 The book is released openly, copyrighted by all of us as employees from Delft University of Technology, with a CC BY License.
 Please comply to the obvious rules for citations for text and figures and don't use non-licensed (or non compatible with our CC BY license) material from others.
 Some content has been taken out of the book because of copyright risks in preparation for the 2025-2026 academic year.
 Read [the TeachBooks manual](https://teachbooks.io/manual/installation-and-setup/copyright.html) for more information about how to deal with copyright.

 ## Permissions GitHub
-Permissions are managed with GitHub teams and organization roles:
+Permissions are managed with GitHub teams, organization roles and CODEOWNERS:
 - Teacher and TAs are added to the 'Content writers' team with an all-repository write role.
 - The MUDE MT team has an all-repository admin role
+- The content leader is the CODEOWNER of the book, requiring reviews by this person for merges.

 If you don't have access to this repository, request for it by asking Tom (programming coordinator).
 If you want to start straight away, fork the book instead of creating a fork.